Overview

 When will automated overnight measurements be available?

-We're currently trialing a new version of the Morning Stability score that uses your overnight heart rate and heart rate variability data.
+A new version of the Stability score that uses your overnight heart rate and heart rate variability data is now available for members with a Visible Band 2.0.
 As soon as you've rated your sleep in your Morning check-in, your score will be ready.
 No morning reading will be needed.